ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers after 3am.
-Mostly cloudy, with a low around 55.
-South wind 2 to 6 mph.
-Chance of precipitation is
+         <h3>Tonight</h3>A slight chance of rain showers after 4am.
+Mostly cloudy, with a low around 59.
+South wind around 7 mph.
+Chance of precipitation
-         30%.<br></div>
+         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A chance of rain showers before 10am.
 Mostly cloudy.
 High near 71, with temperatures falling to around 69 in the afternoon.
-         South southeast wind 6 to 15 mph, with gusts as high as 28 mph.
-Chance of precipitation is 40%.<br></div>
+         South southeast wind 7 to 15 mph, with gusts as high as 28 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">